Tiger's Eye at a Glance

 RecommendedEarth Burial

 RecommendedMoon Phase Charging: Charge Tiger's Eye in sunlight for 1-2 hours to activate its solar confidence energy.
-The stone also responds well to earth burial — bury it in soil for 24 hours for deep grounding and recharging.
-The waxing moon is ideal for building courage and momentum, while the full moon enhances manifestation power and wealth attraction.
+It also responds well to earth burial — bury it in soil for 24 hours for deep grounding and recharging.
+The waxing moon is a good time for building courage and momentum, and the full moon enhances manifestation and wealth attraction.

 Avoid the following: